Books

 The Prince Of Fire

-Winner of the 1998 Misha Djordjevic Award for the best book on Serbian culture in English,this is the first English anthology of Serbian fiction in thirty years.
-The anthology represents works by established writers with international reputations and promising new writers spanning the generation born between 1930 and 1960.
+Winner of the 1998 Misha Djordjevic Award for the best book on Serbian culture in English.Editors Gorup and Obradovic have collected stories from thirty-five outstanding writers in this first English anthology of Serbian fiction in thirty years.
+The anthology, representing a great variety of literary styles and themes, includes works ...

 The Left’s Dirty Job